Keep reading to learn what SEO is, how to set things up for success, and how to get indexed.

 Internal links are crucial for UX and SEO for a few reasons:

-• They help search engines find new pages.
-Google can’t index pages it can’t find.
+- They help search engines find new pages.
+Google can’t index pages it can’t find, and that can stop AI assistants accessing them, too.

-• They help search engines understand what your page is about.
-Google looks at the clickable words in the link for this, otherwise known as anchor text.[8]
+- They help search engines and AI assistants understand what your page is about.
+Both platforms look at the clickable words in the link for this, otherwise known as anchor text.[8]

 Use a logical URL structure